-As a wholly owned subsidiary holding company, the Directors consider the impact of the company's activities on its stakeholders, consisting of its shareholder, its subsidiaries and other stakeholders including (but not limited to) Ofgem (The Office of Gas and Electricity Markets), the UK Government, banks and other financial institutions, and members of the consortium who together own the parent company.
+As a wholly owned subsidiary holding company, the Directors consider the impact of the company's activities on its stakeholders, consisting of its shareholder, its subsidiaries and other stakeholders including (but not limited to) Ofgem (The Office of Gas and Electricity Markets), the UK Government, banks and other financial institutions, and members of the consortium who together own the ultimate parent company, Quadgas Holdings TopCo Limited.
 Whilst not directly regulated itself, the company maintains a close relationship with Ofgem, via the indirect subsidiary company Cadent Gas Limited.